mia-platform/documentation/docs/developer_guide/sdk_android.md

 Once you created the database synchronization options, you can proceed in creating the **MKDatabaseExtension** and initialize the module including the database extension just created.
 ```
 MKDatabaseExtension databaseExtension = new MKDatabaseExtension(mkDatabaseSyncOptions, MKDatabaseConfig.newInstance(), this);
-MKAppInstance.sharedInstance().initModule(this, secret, baas_url, databaseExtension);
+MKAppInstance.sharedInstance().initModule(databaseExtension);
 ```

-For knowing when the database is ready to use you can override the methods *onDatabaseReady* and start synchronize all:
+For knowing when the database is ready to use you can override the methods *onDatabaseReady* and start synchronize all with **syncAll** method:
 ```
 @Override
     public void onDatabaseReady() {